davesmotleyprojects/RTL_SpectrumSweeper/README.md

 3. add the path to rtl_power to the Environment Variables

-4. place the heatmap.py and flatten.py files in the same directory as RTL_SpectrumSweeper.
+4. Only if needed, place the heatmap.py and flatten.py files in the same directory as RTL_SpectrumSweeper.

-    (I'll include the files that I used with RTL_SpetrumSweeper)
+    (If the files don't exist, RTL_SpetrumSweeper will attempt to download the latest files.)

 5. open a command prompt window and launch the application